irel12/irel12/README.md

+<h1 align="center">Hey there 👋
-<h1 align="center">Hi👋 I'm Irel, a passionate developer who loves building cool things with code!</h1>
+I'm Irel, an aspiring developer currently learning and building real-world projects.
+I'm excited to keep improving every day and collaborate on cool projects!</h1>

 ###